-I am a Lecturer in War Studies Online at King’s College London and War Studies Online Academic Director Programme Director for MA War in the Modern World and MA Air Power in the Modern World,
+Dr David Easter is a Lecturer in War Studies and the Academic Director for War Studies Online and Programme Director for MA War in the Modern World.

-I hold a BA in History and Philosophy from Lancaster University and an MSc and PhD in International History from the London School of Economics and Political Science.
-I have worked as a Tutorial Fellow and Lecturer in the Department of International History at the London School of Economics and been a Fellow at the Cold War Studies Centre/IDEAS.
-My research interests include British foreign and defence policy, signals intelligence and the Cold War, especially the interplay between Cold War, nationalism and anti-colonialism in conflicts in the Middle East and South East Asia;.
-My book, Britain and the Confrontation with Indonesia, 1960-1966, was published by I.B.
-Tauris in 2004.
-I am currently writing a monograph on Indonesia in the Cold War and researching Soviet military involvement in the 1962 West Irian Crisis.
+He holds a BA in History and Philosophy from Lancaster University, an MSc and PhD in International History from the London School of Economics and Political Science.
+He has worked as Lecturer and Tutorial Fellow in the Department of International History at the London School of Economics and as a Fellow at the Cold War Studies Centre/IDEAS.

 - The Cold War